mf808/weatherapp/README.md

 This allows immediate changes and does not require a new build everytime the php code is changed.

 ## Issues
-If only the old version of output.png is refreshed, reason could be the pngs are write protected.
+If only the old version of output.png is refreshed the reasons could be:
+- the pngs are write protected.
 To fix remove the 6h.png and weather-script-output.png and rerun.
+- the refresh token has expired.
+Recreate a new one and update the docker-compose. <https://dev.netatmo.com/apps/>

 ## Build
 Build is triggered via the docker-compose file.